alangibson27/plus-f/site/content/blog/seeing-clearly.md

 I toyed with the idea for a while before I started any code.
 My first thought was whether I could bolt some network play facilities onto an existing open-source emulator, most of which tend to be written in C or some similar low-level language.
-I rejected this thought fairly quickly as I'm a Linux user and most of my friends use Windows, so I'd also have a whole load of cross-platform issues to wrestle with, once I'd got past the trickier task of understanding somebody else's C.
+I rejected this idea primarily because I thought trying to understand someone else's C code would be beyond me, but also because I wanted the emulator to be usable across Linux and Windows, and a language with simpler cross-platform support would be a better option.

 So that more or less put me in the position of writing my own emulator from the ground up.
 It's a challenge I did relish, but I wasn't in any illusion about the amount of work it would need.
 Where to start?